Ficus pallida

 Ficus pallida is a species of plant in the family Moraceae.
-It is found in Brazil, Colombia, and eastern Bolivia.
+It is native to eastern Bolivia, northern and west-central Brazil, Colombia, Peru, Venezuela, Trinidad and Tobago, the Netherlands Antilles, and the Venezuelan Antilles.
 In Bolivia, it is one of a few closely related trees in the genus Ficus popularly known as bibosi.

+The species was first described by Martin Vahl in 1805.